-Abstract-Recent developments in millimeter-scale fabrication processes have led to rapid progress towards creating airborne flapping wing robots based on Dipteran (two-winged) insects.
-Previous work to regulate reaction forces and torques generated by two flapping wings has largely focused on wing trajectory control.
-An alternative approach introduces additional degrees of freedom to the wing flapping mechanism to passively regulate these forces and torques.
-The resulting 'mechanically intelligent' devices can execute wing trajectory corrections to realize desired body forces and torques without the intervention of an active controller.
+Abstract Recent developments in millimeter-scale fabrication processes have led to rapid progress towards creating airborne flapping wing robots based on Dipteran (two winged) insects.
+Previous work to regulate forces and torques generated by flapping wings has focused on controlling wing trajectory.
+An alternative approach uses underactuated mechanisms with tuned dynamics to passively regulate these forces and torques.
+The resulting 'mechanically intelligent' devices execute wing trajectory corrections to realize desired body forces and torques without the intervention of an active controller.

-This paper describes an insect-scale flapping wing aeromechanical structure consisting of a piezoelectric bimorph power actuator, an underactuated transmission mechanism, and passively rotating wings.
-The transmission is designed to passively modulate wing stroke velocity to eliminate the net roll torque imparted to the airframe.
+This article describes an insect-scale flapping wing mechanism consisting of a single piezoelectric actuator, an underactuated transmission, and passively rotating wings.
+Wing stroke velocities are passively modulated to eliminate net airframe roll torque.
+A theoretical model predicts lift generating wing trajectories and quantifies the passive reduction in roll torque.
+An experimental structure provides an at-scale demonstration of passive torque regulation.